 Conceived under the auspices of For Lithuania Without Quotation Marks, the petition underlined “that the public was excluded when the administration of the Vilnius Municipality has taken decisive resolutions in relation to the land use and privatization of the cinema Lietuva”.
 Addressing the President of the Republic of Lithuania, the National Government, Parliament, the Ministry of Culture, the Vilnius City Municipality and Vilnius County, it was signed by more than eight thousand people and accepted by the national government.
 The Lithuanian version of the petition http://www.culture.lt/peticija/ was signed by more than 8,000 citizens.

-Such a discussion was organized in October 2007 by the parliamentary committee “for law and order” in collaboration with the ‘Free Market Institute’ to analyze the decree that defines the “defense of public interest” and coming to conclusion “as regarding the often occurring complex economic, social processes in society it is difficult to identify public interest and to distinguish it from private interest or interest of marginal group of people.”
+Such a discussion was organized in October 2007 by the parliamentary committee “for law and order” in collaboration with the ‘Free Market Institute’ to analyze the decree that defines the “defence of public interest” and coming to conclusion “as regarding the often occurring complex economic, social processes in society it is difficult to identify public interest and to distinguish it from private interest or interest of marginal group of people.”

 In October 2005 VP market sold their shares of the cinema Lietuva to a real estate developer, Rojaus Apartamentai (Paradise apartments), and today (as of 2011) the owners of Lietuva are: Cinema Scotland shareholders Peter Baker (Chairman); M2Invest shareholders Arthur Simonsen (Vice Chairman), Dalius Kaveckas (shareholder), Amit Majithia (shareholder), Per Moller (shareholder).